ibm-cloud-docs/vmwaresolutions/vrw/vrw-orderinginstance-procedure.md

 1. In the {{site.data.keyword.vmwaresolutions_full}} console, click the **VMware Regulated Workloads** card in the **Solutions** section. {: #step-1}
 1. Review the service prerequisites and confirm that you ordered the mandatory services listed.
+1. Enter the instance name and select a resource group.
+Then, select the vCenter Server version.
 1. To specify the instance configuration name, click **Browse configurations** and choose a configuration in the **VMware instance configuration manager**.
    * If you do not see any configurations in the list and you want to create one, you must first save the instance settings as a new configuration without placing an order.
    * If you want to update a saved configuration or create a new configuration based on a saved one, select the configuration from the side panel, make your changes, and then save.